 Plan on having spending money for living expenses for the first 2 months.
 While your stipend will begin immediately, it might take a little while to receive it while you set up direct deposit.
 Dartmouth does not offer reimbursement for moving expenses.
 To set up a direct deposit account, visit Payroll/Employee Information Services.
 You will also need a US based banking account.
 See here for a list of local banks.

-Once you are admitted, you will be assigned an email (known as "blitzmail," in Dartmouth tradition) which you can access even before you arrive on campus.
+Once you are admitted, you will be assigned an email address which you can access even before you arrive on campus.
 See Dartmouth Information Technology Services for more information.

 IDs & Parking